jonathann000/advanced_ml_assignment/README.md

 ##  Submission
 Upload your submission to canvas as usual.
 Include a report, up to 4 pages pdf (including figures, not references).
-Include an agent named competitionagent.py (make sure this runs with default run_experiment.py) Include the rest of the agents and neccessary code also.
+Include an agent named competitionagent.py (make sure this runs with default run_experiment.py and withouth depending on any extra files)
+Include the rest of the agents and neccessary code also.

 ## Grading